aspitarl/aspitarl.github.io/_projects/3_citationmaps.markdown

 # Building a Citation network for "Geographic imaging system"

 The semantic scholar dataset includes information about **references and citations** for a paper, allowing us to build graphs of citations.
+The 2D layouts are determined by the [Force Atlas Algorithm](https://github.com/bhargavchippada/forceatlas2)

 ### Citation network algorithm